Horizontally Scaling for User Volume with Distributed Caching

-For a detailed explanation of InterSystems services, see the “Services” chapter of the Security Administration Guide.
+For a detailed explanation of InterSystems services, see Services.

 The Time interval for Troubled state settings determines one of three timeouts used manage recovery of interrupted connections between application servers and the data server; leave it at the default of 60 until you have some data about the cluster’s operation over time.
 For more information on the ECP recovery timeouts, see ECP Recovery Protocol.

-To enable the use of SSL/TLS to secure connections from application servers, click the Set up SSL/TLS ‘%ECPServer’ link to create an ECP SSL/TLS configuration for the data server, then a ECP SSL/TLS support setting, as follows:
+To enable the use of TLS to secure connections from application servers, click the Set up SSL/TLS ‘%ECPServer’ link to create an ECP TLS configuration for the data server, then a ECP SSL/TLS support setting, as follows: